danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 #### 5. Trigger another transcoder job

-When we now upload a WebM file to the input bucket, the output bucket stays empty..
+When Serverless is done deploying, upload a WebM file to the input bucket.
+But why does the output bucket remain empty?
+Where's the MP3 file?

-Lets find out why this is the case by checking the Lambda function's log files in the AWS web console:
+Lets find out why this is happening by checking the Lambda function's log files in the AWS web console:

 - Go to the "Lambda" service.
-- Click on your function.
+- Click on the "audio-transcoder-prod-transcodeToMp3" function.
 - Click on the "Monitoring" tab.
 - Click the "View logs in CloudWatch" button.
 - Select the latest log group.

-Here you should the logs of your Lambda function:
+Here you should see the logs of the Lambda function:

 <figure>
   <img src="./img/logs-timeout.png" alt="CloudWatch logs of the Lambda function that's timing out.">
   <figcaption>The Lambda function stops executing after about 6 seconds.</figcaption>
 </figure>

-The logs tell us that FFmpeg is running, but that it doesn't complete!
+The logs tell us that FFmpeg is executing, but that it doesn't complete!
 In the middle of the transcoding process the logs just say "END", and on the final line we see that the Lambda had a duration of `6006.17 ms`.

-What's happening is that our Lambda function takes "too long" to complete executing.
-By default the Lambda has a timeout of 6 seconds, which we can increase--at the time of this writing the maximum timeout can be set to <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>.
+What's happening?
+Our Lambda function takes "too long" to finish executing.
+By default the Lambda has a timeout of 6 seconds (at the time of this writing it can be set to a maximum value of <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>).

-So after 6 seconds our Lambda is still not done transcoding and AWS _terminates_ it.
+In other words, because of the default timeout, after 6 seconds our Lambda is still not done transcoding and AWS _terminates_ it.
 Therefore we must optimize our Lambda function!

 #### 6. Optimizing the Lambda function

-First lets just set the timout to a larger value, for example 3 minutes, so we can see how long it would actually take to complete the transcoding process:
+First lets just set the timeout to a larger value (for example 3 minutes) so we can see how long it would actually take to complete the transcoding process:

 ```yml
 service: audio-transcoder